NTBOA Constitution & By-Laws

 ARTICLE III.
 IMMEDIATE PAST PRESIDENT

 Due to their experience during their term of office as the Chapter President, the Immediate Past President will provide continuity for the Chapter’s Board of Directors.
 The Immediate Past President will perform the duties of the President in the absence or inability to act of both the President and Vice-President and will perform other duties assigned by the President and/or as designated in the Chapter’s Operating Procedures.
+If the most recent Past President is unable to serve, then the position will be offered to former Presidents in sequential order.
+In order to serve as an Immediate Past President, the individual must be a current member in good standing.

 ARTICLE IV.
 ADMINISTRATIVE SECRETARY